The Protected Person's Rights

 Utah Code 75-5-301.5

-• ask the court to end the guardianship or conservatorship; and
+• Asking for Change: You can ask the court to end or change your guardianship.

 If you think your guardian is violating your rights you can: